pietervdvn/ALGT/src/Assets/Manual/Thesis/2RelatedWorkGoals.md

 #### Embedded in another programming language?

-Should we design the tool as library or domain specific language embedded in anohter programming language?
-Or should we create a totally new programming language?
+Should the tool be designed as library or domain specific language embedded in anohter programming language?
+Or should a totally new programming language be created?

-Using an embedded language gives us a headstart, as we might use all of the builtin functionality and optimazations.
-The toll later on the road is high, however.
-Starting with a fresh language has quite some benifits:
+Using an embedded language gives us a headstart, as all of the builtin functionality and optimazations can be used.
+However, The toll later on the road is high.
+Starting with a fresh language has quite some benefits:

 First, the user does not have to deal with the host language at all.
-The user is forced to make the choice between learning the new programming language - which is quite an investment- or ignoring the native bits, and never having full control over it.
+The user is forced to make the choice between learning the new programming language - which is quite an investment- or ignoring the native bits, and never having a full grasp over the definition.

-Related, by creating a fresh language, we can focus this language totally on what is needed.
-This means that it is easy to cut out any boilerplate, making the language more fun to use.
+Second, by creating a fresh language, this language can be streamlined on what is needed - it is easy to cut out any boilerplate, making the language more fun to use.

-By not using a host language, we can also perform analysises on metafunctions.
-This is possible on small, well understood languages; something that is hard to do in a host language, where compilers span over 100'000 lines of code.
+By not using a host language, analysises on metafunctions become possible, as the metalanguage is small and well understood.
+This would be hard to do in a host language, where compilers span over 100'000 lines of code.

 As last, we don't have to deal with installing a host compiler, skipping another dependency.

+### Parsing the target language

+The first step in defining our target language is declaring its syntax.
+The standard practice to do so has been _BNF_ since its introduction in the ALGOL-report in 1960.
+As BNF is the de facto standard, it is already well-known to language designers and thus both the theoritical and practical aspects are well understood.
+Furthermore, it is easy to port existing languages, as often a BNF is already available for this language.

+A drawback is that many variants of BNF exist, each with their own superficial syntactic differences.
+This is only a minor drawback though: as the underlying structure is the same, a simple search-and-replace can easily convert one dialect into another.
+On the other hand, we want the BNF syntax to be as light and boilerplate-free as possible, eventually introducing a new dialect.

+No other lower-level details should be exposed to the language designer, such as tokenizing or the internal definition of the parsetree - the language designer should be working directly with the parsetree.

-### Executing the target programming language
+### Executing the target language

 Of course, we'll want to execute our target programming language in one way or another.
 What are important aspects?
 As this is a tool to develop and prototype programming language, we're firstly concerned with debugging the programming language, no matter how the runtime semantics were declared.